jiridj/deliver-attacks/docs/attack-2/README.md

 - [API3-2019: Excessive Data Exposure](https://github.com/OWASP/API-Security/blob/master/2019/en/src/0xa3-excessive-data-exposure.md) as there is too much information in the JWT token payload.
 - [API4-2019: Lack of Resources & Rate Limiting](https://github.com/OWASP/API-Security/blob/master/2019/en/src/0xa4-lack-of-resources-and-rate-limiting.md) as there is no restriction on how many times you can try to log in.
+- [API7-2019: Security Misconfiguration](https://github.com/OWASP/API-Security/blob/master/2019/en/src/0xa7-security-misconfiguration.md) as the error messages are too verbose and give an attacker clues about how to identify accounts.

 # Note